WilliamQLiu/williamqliu.github.io/_posts/2019-01-15-linux-tools.md

 ## iftop

 iftop shows network usage like what top does for CPU usage. iftop listens to network traffic on a named interface and displays a table of current bandwidth usage by pairs of hosts.
+Basically, whose using up all the bandwidth and what are they doing?!

 Use `sudo ifconfig` OR `sudo ip addr show` to find all attached network interfaces on your Linux system.
 Then use the `-i` flag to specify the interface you want to monitor, e.g. `sudo iftop -i wlp58s0`